Hecke modules and supersingular representations of U(2,1): Principal Series and Supersingular Modules

 \subsection{Principal Series}

 We shall assume from this point onwards that $C = \ol{\mathbb{F}}_p$, and that all representations are smooth $\ol{\mathbb{F}}_p$-representations.
 We call such representations \emph{mod-$p$} or \emph{modular} representations.
-We let $\iota:\mathbb{F}_{q^2}\hookrightarrow \ol{\mathbb{F}}_p$ denote a fixed embedding, and assume that every $\ol{\mathbb{F}}_p^\times$-valued character of $H$ factors through $\iota$.
 In an attempt to understand supersingular representations of $G$ (cf. Introduction), we will make use of the functor sending a smooth representation $\pi$ to $\pi^{I(1)}$, called the functor of $I(1)$-invariants.
-By Lemma 3(1) of \cite{BL94}, if $\pi$ is a nonzero smooth representation of $G$, then the module $\pi^{I(1)}$ will also be nonzero.
+By Lemma 3(1) of \cite{BL94}, if $\pi$ is a nonzero smooth representation of $G$, then the $\hh_{\ol{\mathbb{F}}_p}(G,I(1))$-module $\pi^{I(1)}$ will also be nonzero.